USGS-CMG/stglib/doc/index.rst

 stglib Documentation
 ====================

 stglib is a library of routines to process data from a variety of oceanographic instrumentation, consistent with the procedures of the Sediment Transport Group at the USGS Woods Hole Coastal and Marine Science Center.

+stglib serves two distinct but related purposes:

+1. A library to import data into xarray Datasets, which can be manipulated in an interactive Python environment (e.g., IPython, Jupyter notebooks).
+2. A series of run scripts to process data into EPIC-compliant netCDF files for release to the public.

 Currently, this package has at least partial support for: